La Quinta High School (La Quinta, California): Information & Communications Technology Academy

 The Information & Communications Technology Academy is the newest academy in La Quinta High School.
 It was added in the 2015–2016 school year.
 The academy is for students who are interested in technology.
 It is a dynamic program set up to give interested students the opportunity to be exposed to fields related to Information Support and Services, Networking, Software and Systems Development, Cybersecurity, and Games and Simulation.
 The program is a 4-year course and offers students technical training as well as educational core classes, and an optional public speaking course for fourth year students.

 Athletics

-La Quinta High's mascot is the "Blackhawk", they participate in the Desert Valley League and their main rival is Palm Desert High School.
+La Quinta High's mascot is the "Blackhawk", they participate in the Desert Empire League (formerly the Desert Valley League) and the school enjoys a rivalry with Palm Desert High School.
 La Quinta is the only school in the Coachella Valley with a rugby union program.
 It was the first school in the Coachella Valley to win two consecutive CIF football championships.
 The school has also won three consecutive CIF wrestling championships in 2009, 2010, and 2011.
 The school's water polo team has also to win the CIF water polo championships in 2012 to become the first team to win CIF in the Coachella Valley.
 The boys soccer team also won CIF Division 2 in 2015.